-The major accomplishment of the Colorado BIRCWH at the University of Colorado School of Medicine (UCSOM) to date is the choice of five very accomplished junior faculty researchers who are doing excellent research in key aspects of women’s health ranging from fetal programming to pediatric stroke to diabetes/metabolic disease.
+The major accomplishment of the Colorado BIRCWH at the University of Colorado School of Medicine (UCSOM) to date is the choice of four very accomplished junior faculty researchers who are doing excellent research in key aspects of women’s health ranging from fetal programming to pediatric stroke to diabetes/metabolic disease.
 The progress they have made since entering the program is excellent.
 We also have a thorough and productive mentoring structure and interactions with other K12 programs that work on issues ranging from career development to scientific interaction.
 As a result of the Colorado BIRCWH, there are exciting developments occurring in interdisciplinary mentoring in women’s health at UCSOM.
 One highlight is that the scholar’s individual advisory committee meets every 6 months.
-This meeting includes all of the scholar’s mentors as well as both the BIRCWH PI and co-PD and the other BIRCWH scholars.
+This meeting includes all of the scholars' mentors as well as both the BIRCWH PI and co-PD and the other BIRCWH scholars.
 At this meeting, the BIRCWH Scholar gives a brief talk on their work in progress and then discussion is held around the presentation to make sure that the Scholar’s work and career are progressing in the best possible way.

 In addition, having the BIRCWH grant has led to some new and exciting efforts including the Women’s Health Research Day.
-Last October (2013) year will be our 6th annual event.
-The Center for Women’s Health Research honors the BIRCWH Scholars at its annual luncheon as well.
+Last October (2014) year was our 7th annual event.
+The Center for Women’s Health Research honors the BIRCWH Scholars at its Annual Community Luncheon as well.
 In addition, our annual Cardiovascular Women’s Health Symposium presents the latest in health care information to health care providers in the community.